List of Fables characters: Hansel

 Returning to the Homelands, Hansel is tasked with investigating and punishing any unauthorized use of sorcery.
 It is implied that his job is not to give alleged sorcerers fair trials but simply to stamp out illegal sorcery through terror.
 He is one of the attendees at the Imperial conference called after Bigby's destruction of the magic grove, although he is not apprised of the war plans outlined by the Snow Queen so that he could not reveal them were he to be subjected to interrogation.
-Geppetto designates him as the Empire's official envoy to Fabletown; however, his real mission in the mundane world is to recover Baba Yaga and the wooden soldiers and return them to the Homelands.
+Geppetto designates him as the Empire's official envoy to Fabletown, but his real mission in the mundane world is to recover Baba Yaga and the wooden soldiers and return them to the Homelands.
 He is initially given three years to accomplish this, as Geppetto is intent on a full-scale attack on the mundane world in 2009.

 His initial discussions with Fabletown, however, meet with no success, as Prince Charming, having been informed by Frau Totenkinder that the Empire has no real interest in negotiation and was beginning to mobilise for an invasion, simply stalls Hansel at every opportunity, making demands that the envoy finds increasingly outrageous.

-Hansel is next seen during the Skulduggery story-arc, where he and his men intercept Pinocchio in Santiago, Chile, as he returns to Fabletown from the Homelands.
+Hansel is next seen during the Skulduggery story arc, where he and his men intercept Pinocchio in Santiago, Chile, as he returns to Fabletown from the Homelands.
 Pinocchio's escort, Cinderella, while initially also captured, is able to escape and rescue Pinocchio, slaying most of his captors.
 Uncertain whether Hansel is still officially an accredited envoy to Fabletown, Cinderella elects not to kill him and settles for shooting him in both knees.

 In The Great Fables Crossover, Kevin Thorn summons Hansel and Sam, hoping they can inspire him in writing his masterpiece.
 After numerous disagreements, Sam eventually dumps Hansel out of his wheelchair and off a cliff.

-In the Fables spin-off, "Everafter", Hansel is revealed to have joined the Shadow Players as an agent tasked to protect the Mundy world from its new magic.
+In the Fables spin-off, Everafter, Hansel is revealed to have joined the Shadow Players as an agent tasked to protect the Mundy world from its new magic.
 Upon finding the "package", a newly manifested mundy witch with incredible powers, his bigotry against witches manifests once more, driving him to attempt to murder her.
 In a turn of events, he was swiftly blown apart by the child, which seemed to end his life once and for all.
 His remains are collected by his fellow Shadow Player, Peter Piper, and magically revived by Feathertop.